 + PRO: Extensive and efficient public transport networks

 Transport in Tokyo is efficient, wide reaching and well integrated.
 Regular passengers should get an IC card, a rechargeable smart card to use on all Tokyo's modes of public transport, including buses, trains and the subway, as well as some shops.
 Expats can easily get around without driving a car, which saves on fuel expenses too.

 - CON: Confusing for new arrivals to navigate

-Tokyo is considered the world’s largest metropolis by some measures and this can be overwhelming to visitors and newly arrived expats.
-Crowds are unavoidable during rush hour and battling through the hustle and bustle can seem nightmarish.
-But by taking a train or the subway during off-peak times, an expat can easily begin to orientate themselves.
-Thanks to maps and signs in multiple languages, including English, and apps such as Google Maps, getting lost need not be a major concern in the long run.
+Tokyo is considered the world's largest metropolis by some measures, which can be overwhelming to visitors and newly arrived expats.
+Crowds are unavoidable during rush hour, and battling the hustle and bustle can seem nightmarish.
+A newly arrived expat can begin to orient themselves by taking a train or the subway during off-peak times.
+Thanks to maps and signs in multiple languages, including English, and apps such as Google Maps, getting lost need not be a significant concern in the long run.